Strawberry Shortcake and the Baby Without a Name

-Strawberry Shortcake and the Baby Without a Name is an 1984 American animated television special that first premiered on March 24, 1984, in New York City and on March 30 in Los Angeles, California.
-This is the second Strawberry Shortcake television special produced by Nelvana and the fifth to feature the American Greetings character.
+Strawberry Shortcake and the Baby Without a Name is a 1984 American animated television special that first premiered on March 24, 1984, in New York City and on March 30 in Los Angeles.
+This is the second Strawberry Shortcake television special produced by Nelvana Limited and the fifth to feature the American Greetings character.

 Synopsis

-Strawberry Shortcake and the Baby Without a Name chronicles Strawberry Shortcake's annual summer camping trip, where she and her friends encounter a monster in the woods.
-The Peculiar Purple Pie Man and Sour Grapes attempt to capture it to become rich and famous.
+Strawberry Shortcake and the Baby Without a Name chronicles Strawberry Shortcake's annual summer camping trip, where she and her friends encounter a monster that the Pie Man and Sour Grapes attempt to capture to get rich.

 Cast

 Production

 As with Housewarming Surprise, Bernard Loomis and Carole MacGillvray served as executive producers on Baby Without a Name.

 Release

 The special aired on March 24, 1984, on WCBS-TV in New York City, and on March 30 on KTLA in Los Angeles.

 Home media

 A VHS cassette of this special was released in 1984 by Family Home Entertainment.